This page tells you about the chemotherapy drug combination called FOLFOX. There are sections about

 Folinic acid is a vitamin you take along with fluorouracil because it makes the chemotherapy more active against cancer cells.
 It is very unlikely you will have any side effects from it, although it occasionally causes a high temperature.

 You have these drugs into your bloodstream (intravenously).
 You can have them through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have them through a central line, a portacath, or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+The tube can stay in place throughout the treatment.

 You usually have chemotherapy as cycles of treatment.
-The number of cycles of treatment you need depends on your situation but you may have up to 12.
+The number of cycles you need depends on your situation but you may have up to 12.
 Each treatment cycle lasts 2 weeks.

-On the first day you have folinic acid and oxaliplatin through a drip over 2 hours.
-You have two drips at the same time.
+On the first day you have oxaliplatin through a drip over 2 hours.
+You also have a drip or an injection of folinic acid at the same time.
 Then you have an injection of fluorouracil into the cannula or central line.
 You then start an infusion of 5FU through a drip or pump, which lasts for 22 hours.

 If you have a central line you may be able to have the infusions of fluorouracil at home.
 If you are at home, you have the infusions through a small pump.
 You can keep the pump in a small bag, or a bag on a belt (like a bum bag).
 You’ll need to go back to the hospital for the second day of your treatment, to have the pump changed.
 Or sometimes a chemotherapy nurse may be able to change the infusion at your home.